Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Velma1234/README.md

 #Deliverables:
-- Document detailing the setup process with step-by-step instructions and screenshots where necessary.
+- Document detailing the setup process with step-by-step instructions and screenshots where necessary. download the installer locate the donloaded file and double click to run it Accept the agreement and click "Next".
+Choose the installation location and click "Next".
+Select additional tasks such as creating a desktop icon and adding to PATH, then click "Next".
+Click "Install" to begin the installation.
+Once the installation is complete, click "Finish".
+Launch VS Code:
+Click the Extensions icon in the Activity Bar on the side of the window In the Extensions view, type the name of the extension you want to install in the search bar.
+Find the extension you want from the search results and click the Install button.
+Once installed, the Install button will change to Reload if the extension requires a reload to activate.
+Click Reload if prompted.
+You can see all installed extensions by clicking the "Installed" tab in the Extensions view.

 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.